Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Westheimer, Section 502, Plot 168, Space 2

-Steve Baranowski, a twenty eight year veteran, died of a heart attack at the scene of a house fire at 3931 Underwood Street and Stella Link Road.
-Captain Captain Baranowski and his crew were on the roof pulling off shingles when he became unconscious.
-His crew attempted to save him with a new life saving technique called “CPR”.
-He was transported to Methodist Hospital where he was pronounced on arrival.
+Captain Baranowski, a twenty-eight-year veteran, died of a heart attack at the scene of a house fire located at 3931 Underwood Street and Stella Link Road.
+Captain Baranowski and his crew were on the roof pulling off shingles when he became unconscious.
+His crew attempted to save him with a new life saving technique called “CPR.”
+Steve was transported to Methodist Hospital where he was pronounced deceased.

 Dwight Wayne “Bebe” Bazile